COVID-19 update in Wadena and area counties | Wadena Pioneer Journal

 Some patients who tested positive for COVID-19 may no longer need to be in isolation.

-In area counties, Becker County had one additional death, Hubbard County none, Otter Tail County six and Todd County two from Dec.
-17-22.
+In area counties, Becker County had two additional deaths, Hubbard County three, Otter Tail County four and Todd County three from Dec.
+23-29.
 The people were in the 60-94 years old age ranges, according to MDH.

-There were 24 newly reported deaths statewide on Dec.
-22 for a total of 4,896, according to MDH.
-Families and friends across the state are experiencing losses with the state reaching the deadliest week of the pandemic to date on Dec.
-21, as Malcolm said.
+There were 36 newly reported deaths statewide on Dec.
+29 for a total of 5,196, according to MDH.
+Families and friends across the state are experiencing losses as the state death toll climbs.

-Public Health encourages the community to “stay diligent” with mitigation efforts that protect you and the community: wear a mask, keep a social distance of six feet or more, wash your hands well and often and stay home and consider getting tested if you have COVID symptoms or are a close contact of someone who has tested positive for COVID-19.
+If you have a student at one of these schools, you would have received communication from the school if your student needed to quarantine based on being a close contact.

-People also should not be gathering with people outside of their household, including for upcoming holidays, since it is "dangerous," as Wadena County Public Health director Cindy Pederson said.
+Public Health encourages the community to help protect others and yourself with mitigation efforts: wear a mask, keep a social distance of six feet or more, wash your hands well and often and stay home and consider getting tested if you have COVID symptoms or are a close contact of someone who has tested positive for COVID-19.

 Mental wellbeing is another important piece alongside physical health; Otter Tail County encourages purposeful self-care activities such as resting, taking a walk, reading, being creative, doing yoga or talking to a friend over video chat or phone.